Monotone Quantities for $p$-Harmonic functions and the Sharp $p$-Penrose inequality: ODE Analysis on Schwarzschild

 It follows that $g_*(0)+2(3-p)h_*(0)>0$ and that

 as needed. \end{proof}

 We can now state the following preliminary version of Theorem \ref{theorem:decaying}.

 \begin{proposition} Let $(M^3,g)$ be a complete, asymptotically flat manifold with non-negative scalar curvature and non-empty, minimal boundary $\Sigma$.
 Assume in addition that (\ref{no-critical-assumption}) holds.
-Then $Q_*$ is increasing, and $Q_*$ is constant if and only if $(M^3,g)$ is isometric to Schwarzschild with horizon boundary.
+Then $Q_*$ is non-decreasing, and $Q_*$ is constant if and only if $(M^3,g)$ is isometric to Schwarzschild with horizon boundary.
 Finally, one has $f_*(0) < 0$ and $g_*(0) + 2(3-p)h_*(0) > 0$. \end{proposition}

 \begin{proof} The monotonicity is a consequence of the fact that $f_*$, $g_*$, and $h_*$ satisfy the assumptions of Proposition \ref{proposition:monotone-ODE}.
-The rigidity follows from the rigidity in Proposition \ref{proposition:W-monotonicity}.
+If $Q_*$ is constant, then it follows from the proof of Proposition \ref{proposition:monotone-ODE} that equality holds in (\ref{W-ODE}) for all $t\ge 0$.
+The rigidity then follows from the rigidity in Proposition \ref{proposition:W-monotonicity}.
 The information about the initial conditions is contained in Proposition \ref{proposition:decaying-value-0}. \end{proof}